shader-slang/slang/docs/language-reference/07-declarations.md

 The extension must ensure that the type being extended satisfies all the requirements of the interface.
 Interface requirements may be satisfied by the members of the extension, members of the original type, or members introduced through other extensions visible at the point where the conformance was declared.

-I is an error for overlapping conformances (that is, of the same type to the same interface) to be visible at the same point.
+It is an error for overlapping conformances (that is, of the same type to the same interface) to be visible at the same point.
 This includes cases where two extensions declare the same conformance, as well as those where the original type and an extension both declare the same conformance.
 The conflicting conformances may come from the same module or difference modules.